FourBoiga/engineering-portfolio/16bit-cpu/README.md

 ## 16-bit Custom CPU Project

 ### Overview
 This project showcases a 16-bit CPU designed from scratch in Logisim.
 The CPU has a fully custom Instruction Set Architecture (ISA) built for a 32 bit long instruction.
 Allowing for complex programs, stretching from simple addition, to playing tetris.
 Additionally, a complementary custom python assembler was created in order to allow for quick and more readable programing of the CPU.
-Surrounding the CPU, ram is present, in order to increase the CPU's efficiency, allowing it to focus on computing difficult arithmetic.
+Surrounding the CPU, RAM is present, in order to increase the CPU's efficiency, allowing it to focus on computing difficult arithmetic.

 ---

 ### Design Goals

 - Create a fully functional CPU capable of executing a simple program.
 - Implement a custom ISA including ADD, SUB, AND, OR, XOR, PASS/MOV, SHL, SHR, LOAD, STORE, JMP, JZ, and JN instructions.
 - Implement a small pixel display system driven by memory-mapped registers, showcasing real-time CPU output.